AlphaGit/alphas-manifesto-blog/_posts/2016-11-17-how-to-perform-a-good-code-review.md

 ![]({{ site.baseurl }}/assets/CodeReviewFilter2.jpg)

-I recently wrote about <a href="https://blog.alphasmanifesto.com/2016/07/11/how-to-create-a-good-pull-request/">how to create a good pull request</a>, this is, how to make your code changes easy to review and discuss.
+I recently wrote about [how to create a good pull request](https://blog.alphasmanifesto.com/2016/07/11/how-to-create-a-good-pull-request/), this is, how to make your code changes easy to review and discuss.
 Now we're going to talk about the second part: reviewing someone else's code.
 This puts you on the reviewers side, and hopefully the person submitting code did follow our guidelines to make your life easier.

 There are several approaches you can take to review the code, but we're going to enumerate a checklist that you could use to minimize the usage of your time and the efficiency of the code review.